Every State’s Unemployment Claims Since COVID-19 Shut the Economy Down

 Every State's Unemployment Claims Since COVID-19 Shut the Economy Down

 The current economic downturn is largely attributable to efforts to contain the spread of the coronavirus.
 Elected officials across the country have heeded advice from health experts and instituted a range of measures to facilitate social distancing, from shelter-in-place orders to closing nonessential businesses.
-These measures, however, have taken a toll on the economy.
-Here is a state-by-state look at social distancing rules.
+Many of those states are beginning to partially reopen their economies, or are planning to do so soon.
+Here’s when every state plans to lift COVID-19 restrictions.

 The states where unemployment rates are projected to be the highest in the coming months tend to be those that rely on industries that will likely bear the brunt of the current economic downturn.
 These industries include leisure and hospitality, travel services, transportation and warehousing, and oil and gas extraction.
-Americans who have been laid off in these and other industries face economic uncertainty, both short- and long-term.
-Here is what you can do if coronavirus is threatening your retirement.
+These are the state economies most likely to be crippled by COVID-19.

-Click here to see every state’s unemployment claims since COVID-19 shut the economy down
+Click here to see the ever state’s unemployment claims since COVID-19 shut the economy down

 Click here to read our methodology